poseidon-framework/poseidon-framework.github.io/janno_details.md

 - `father_of`: This individual is likely the father of the partner individual
 - `grandchild_of`: This individual is likely the grandchild of the partner individual
 - `mother_or_daughter_of`: This individual is likely either the mother or daughter of the partner individual (which might be unclear, in case of imprecise archaeological dating)
+- `unknown`: The relationship is unclear or not yet determined.
+This is the default state and does not have to be expressed, unless multiple relationships are present and some but not all are known.
 - `...`

 Unlike `Relation_Degree`, `Relation_Type` can be left empty even if there are entries in `Relation_To`.
 But if it is filled, then the number of values must be equal to the number of entries in both `Relation_To` and `Relation_Degree`.